Connection Lab: Understanding Neurotypes

 By the end of the session, you will:

-Understand more about other’s sensory and communication styles
+Understand more about other’s needs, sensitivities, and strengths

-This is not about “fixing” anyone — it’s about building understanding, trust, and confidence in each other.
+This is about building understanding, trust, and confidence in each other.

 Who is this for?

-Attend alone or with your parents, your kids, your partner, your colleague, your employer/employee
+Attend alone or with someone you care about: your parents, your kids, your partner, your colleague.

 Why are we doing this?